Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 Acting like a real estate / business agent with no licence

 If you negotiate lease assignment, rent terms, or goodwill tied to a location in a state or country that treats that as regulated agency work, and you are not licensed (and not operating under someone licensed), you're exposed.
 In some places, not only can you be fined — you can also lose the right to get paid at all.
+Given how cheap and fast clearing this bar is (Section 2), there is rarely a good excuse to skip it in a "required" state.

 Acting like a securities / corporate finance adviser with no authorisation

 If you pitch investors, push share sales, "raise money", or "place equity" for a commission, you are in securities territory.
 In the US, that can trigger broker-dealer registration rules.
 In Singapore and Hong Kong, that is corporate finance / dealing in securities, which is explicitly licensed.
 You can be forced to hand back the fee and be blacklisted from the industry if you ignore this.
+Unlike the real estate licence, there is no cheap shortcut here — bring in a properly licensed party instead.

 Lying about financials